 All the above has been about evaluating future scenarios.
-But as pointed out on the Start Here page, ParEvo can also be used to reconstruct alternate histories, from a given point and location onwards.
+But as pointed out on the Purpose and Design page, ParEvo can also be used to reconstruct alternate histories, from a given point and location onwards.
 In those circumstances what sort of criteria would be relevant to the evaluation of the surviving storylines?
 Some candidates might be:

 - Availability of evidence?

 - Verifiability – of the events described, if no evidence is yet available?